Who we are

 I have experienced the profound grief of losing my spouse.
 Because only another widow can truly identify, I choose to seek help and support from other widows in a safe environment where I can share my pain, my struggles, and my victories.

-And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near. – Hebrews 10:24-25
+as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.” – Hebrews 10:24-25

 Grief can be intense and overwhelming, sometimes manifesting in unexpected sadness, exhaustion, or medical issues resulting from fulltime caregiving.
 As part of my grief recovery, I choose to prioritize my self-care, getting plenty of sleep, exercise, and giving attention to my personal health.

-Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
-You are not your own, for you were bought with a price.
-So, glorify God in your body. – I Corinthians 6:19-20
+“Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?

 “Widow Fog” is a real brain chemistry condition that keeps me from thinking clearly.
 It robs me of my ability to function, and causes me to feel hopeless, helpless, and unable to make decisions.
 Amid this indecision, I choose to seek wisdom from appropriate family and/or mentors to guide me.
 Each successful decision builds my self-confidence to believe I can manage successfully on my own.

-If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.
+“If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.”– James 1:5

-In becoming a widow, I experienced a profound loss of identity.
+In becoming a widow, I experienced a profound change of my identity.
 I am no longer a “We” but am learning to live as an “I”.
 To facilitate that journey of self-discovery, I choose to explore my own preferences and interests, and find what my new roles will be.
 I choose to not be defined by my loss, but rather to build confidence in who “I” am.

-I will praise You; for I am fearfully and wonderfully made: marvelous are your works; and that my soul knows right well.
+“I will praise You; for I am fearfully and wonderfully made: marvelous are your works; and that my soul knows right well.”– Psalms 139:14

-Two are better than one, because they have a good reward for their toil.
+“Two are better than one, because they have a good reward for their toil.
 For if they fall, one will lift up his fellow.
-But woe to him who is alone when he falls and has not another to lift him up! — Ecclesiastes 4:9-10
+But woe to him who is alone when he falls and has not another to lift him up!” — Ecclesiastes 4:9-10

-Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand. – Isaiah 41:10
+“Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand.” – Isaiah 41:10

-Grief has launched me into an unfamiliar world of finances, home maintenance, vehicles, and dozens of daily decisions.
+Being on my own has launched me into an unfamiliar world of finances, home maintenance, vehicles, and dozens of daily decisions.
 To help me negotiate this maze, I choose to identify resources and networks that can help me manage daily life.

-So continue encouraging each other and building each other up, just like you are doing already. — I Thessalonians 5:11
+“So continue encouraging each other and building each other up, just like you are doing already.”

-For I know the plans I have for you, declares the LORD, plans to prosper you and not to harm you, plans to give you hope and a future. – Jeremiah 29:11
+“For I know the plans I have for you, declares the LORD, plans to prosper you and not to harm you, plans to give you hope and a future.” – Jeremiah 29:11